osquery/osquery/docs/wiki/introduction/sql.md

 ### Tables with arguments

 Several tables, `file` for example, represent concepts that require arguments.
 Consider `SELECT * FROM file`, you do not want this to trigger a complete walk of the mounted file systems.
 It is an ambiguous concept without some sort of argument or input parameter.
-These tables, and their columns, are flagged in the [table documentation](https://osquery.io/docs/tables/) as requiring a column or as using a column to generate additional information.
+These tables, and their columns, are flagged by a *dropper icon* in the [table documentation](https://osquery.io/docs/tables/)  as requiring a column or as using a column to generate additional information.

 Let's exercise the `file` table:
 ```